gsiekaniec/LOTUS/inputs_outputs_description/README.md

 #### Cytoband file

-To create the graph showing the impacted genes on the cytoband maps of the chromosomes (```.tsv```), the file containing the position of these cytobands must be provided.
+To create the graph showing the impacted genes on the cytoband maps of the chromosomes, the file containing the position of these cytobands must be provided, e.g. ```hg38_cytoband.tsv```.
+If this cytoband card file is not provided throught the **-cyto** option the ```chromosome.svg|.png``` plot will not be generated.

 For the *hg38* version of the human genome, this file can be found [here](https://genome.ucsc.edu/cgi-bin/hgTables) or provided with [LOTUS](https://github.com/gsiekaniec/LOTUS/blob/main/LOTUS_external_files/hg38_cytoband.tsv).

 ### Outputs

+:warning: The ```--weakness_threshold``` or ```-w``` option allows you to take a gene into account only if its average percentage of weakness over all samples is less than or equal to the threshold passed to the option.
+By default this threshold is set to *100* but lowering this threshold allows to obtain more robust results on the remaining genes.
+Therefore, this option impacts all the outputs of the merge module.

 #### Mutated genes file

-The default value of this file is ```union.MutatedGenes.tsv|.xlsx```.
+The default value of this file is ```union.MutatedGenes.tsv|.xlsx``` by the **-o** option allow to change this name.
 It contains the list of common impacted genes for all samples given in the configuration file.
 For each impacted gene a large amount of information can be found such as :

 XXX

+#### Chromosomes plot

 ## Gene Ontology Enrichment Analysis